Jim Benedict

-James Scott Benedict (born February 1, 1961) is an American professional baseball pitcher, coach, scout, and front office executive.
-He works for the Chicago Cubs of Major League Baseball (MLB).
-He has also worked in MLB for the Texas Rangers, Montreal Expos, Los Angeles Dodgers, New York Yankees, Cleveland Indians, Pittsburgh Pirates, and Miami Marlins.
+James Scott Benedict (born February 1, 1961) is an American former professional baseball pitcher, coach, scout, and front office executive.
+He has worked for the Texas Rangers, Montreal Expos, Los Angeles Dodgers, New York Yankees, Cleveland Indians, Pittsburgh Pirates, Miami Marlins, and Chicago Cubs.

 Playing career

 Benedict attended Chatsworth High School in Chatsworth, Los Angeles, and played for the school's baseball team as a center fielder.
 Benedict attended Los Angeles Valley College, where he began his college baseball career.
 Coach Dave Snow cut him from the team, but kept him as a batting practice pitcher.
 Benedict learned to pitch sidearm focusing on throwing off-speed pitches from Snow, and made the team as a pitcher the next year.
 He transferred to Arizona State University to play for the Arizona State Sun Devils, but the team’s coach preferred a fastball-heavy style and rarely used Benedict.
 After the season, he pitched for Snow in collegiate summer baseball.

 Snow recommended Benedict to a professional scout for the Kansas City Royals, and the Royals signed Benedict in August 1983.
 During his first professional batting practice in spring training in 1984, Benedict was hit in the head with a line drive and lost consciousness.
 He made his professional debut with the Fort Myers Royals of the Class A-Advanced Florida State League in 1984, and was promoted to the Memphis Chicks of the Class AA Southern League at midseason.
 He pitched for the Royals and Atlanta Braves organizations through the 1986 season.